pi-hole/docker-pi-hole/README.md

 - `CAP_NET_RAW`: use raw and packet sockets (needed for handling DHCPv6 requests, and verifying that an IP is not in use before leasing it)
 - `CAP_NET_ADMIN`: modify routing tables and other network-related operations (in particular inserting an entry in the neighbor table to answer DHCP requests using unicast packets)
 - `CAP_SYS_NICE`: FTL sets itself as an important process to get some more processing time if the latter is running low
-- `CAP_IPC_LOCK`: it gives FTL the ability to lock a region of virtual memory into physical RAM
 - `CAP_CHOWN`: we need to be able to change ownership of log files and databases in case FTL is started as a different user than `pihole`

 This image automatically grants those capabilities, if available, to the FTLDNS process, even when run as non-root.\